 In the heart and mind of the committed helper, leaving another with a poor experience creates a restlessness that needs repair.
-It is in this dissatisfaction with self that the people pleasing tendancy can rise.
+It is in this dissatisfaction with self that the unhealthy people pleasing tendency can rise.

-People pleasing can appear very similar to being a helper but can take a more negative turn if you are not self-aware.
+People pleasing can appear very similar to being a helper but can take a more negative, unhealthy turn if you are not self-aware.

-The nature of people-pleasing is that you take specific actions to ensure the result of making another person happy.
-It can become toxic when you will take action regardless of the negative impact on your person.
+The nature of unhealthy people-pleasing is that you take specific actions to ensure the result of making another person happy.
+It can become toxic when you will take action regardless of the negative impact on you.